 The management evaluates, prioritises and manages material ESG-related issues based on our observation and experience in the business environment and regular meetings with frontline employees.
 The evaluation and prioritisation cover ESG-related issues including, but not limited to, greenhouse gas emissions, resources usage, impacts of climate change, employment and labour practices, operating practices and community investment.
-The Board acknowledges that it is responsible for overseeing ESG issues.
-This ESG report has been compiled and presented to the Board and the Board has conducted a review of the progress made against ESG-related goals and targets.
+The Board takes responsibility for supervising ESG matters.
+This ESG report has been created and presented to the Board, who have reviewed the advancements made towards achieving ESG objectives and targets.